JsonApiClient/json_api_client/README.md

 user.email_address
 => "invalid email"
 ```

+For now we are assuming that error sources are all parameters.

 If you want to add client side validation, I suggest creating a form model class that uses ActiveModel's validations.